gajh-classes/FFT_reference/README.md

 You can take either of the following two directions in conducting this term project:

-1. SW only approach: Optimize the **FFT / iFFT** code with higher performance in the given `SM6_TITANX` Pascal configuration.
-You can modify every part of the code and add any additional custom functions.
+1. SW only approach: Optimize the **FFT** code with higher performance in the given `SM6_TITANX` Pascal configuration.
+The matrix size that you have to optimize your code with, is fixed as `32768`.
+Else than the configuration values, you can modify every part of the code, and add any additional custom functions.
 However, it is necessary to explain your implementation in your report.

 2. HW modification: Modify the machine description file(`SM6_TITANX`) or GPGPU-sim simulator to suggest and implement a better hardware.